From a single act of kindness to nearly 3 million nutritious meals

 Open Arms began as a single act of kindness in 1986 — our founder, Bill Rowe, cooking a meal in his apartment and delivering it to a friend with HIV/AIDS.
 Two decades later, we’ve grown to our 21,000-square-foot building with a state-of-the-art kitchen that allows us to cook and deliver 460,000 meals annually to more than 800 people each week with the help of 2,100 volunteers.

 In the intervening years, Open Arms and its stakeholders have realized that the need for healthy food is the same, whatever the medical diagnosis.
-So, we’ve opened our arms a little wider to include people living with HIV/AIDS, MS, ALS, breast cancer and more than 60 other diseases, as well as their caregivers and dependents.
+So, we’ve opened our arms a little wider to include people living with cancer, HIV/AIDS, MS, and ALS, as well as their caregivers and dependents.
 Open Arms also partners with several non-profit organizations in sub-Saharan Africa to provide food and nutrition to people infected and affected by HIV/AIDS.

 And in 2012, Open Arms hit a meaningful milestone by delivering our 3 millionth meal.